 And that was about four days after I noticed the symptoms.
 So I ignored it for four days.

 yeah.
 So you seem like you ignored it for about three.
 Maybe you were sort of starting to notice things maybe three days before the actual hospital visit?

 Right okay.
 It is so strange.
 Everyone I speak to has a completely different version, a completely different story of how they experienced their stroke and what they noticed.
 So you’re in hospital now.
-And your wife is she’s still at hospital with you.
+And your wife is she’s still at the hospital with you.

 Oh, yeah, she stayed there the whole time.
 She’s a rock star.
 And she called.
-She called my dad told my dad.
+She called my dad and told my dad.
 And at the time, my family lived in Northern Ontario in Sioux Sainte Marie, that’s where I’m I’m born and raised.
-And so she calls my dad and she I guess she says, I Jason’s having a stroke.
+And so she calls my dad and she I guess she says, Jason’s having a stroke.

 What are you talking about?
 Jason’s having a stroke.
 He’s, you know, he’s he.
 I just talked to him.
 I just got off the phone with him, like two hours ago